·

 What is Overthinking?

 Overthinking is something lots of people deal with every single day.
-If you live with anxiety, self doubt or low self esteem, overthinking can be one of the main issues you face.
+If you live with anxiety, self-doubt or low self-esteem, overthinking can be one of the main issues you face.
 It can mean missed opportunities or not taking a chance on things that could work out brilliantly for you.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.